 Other duties as assigned by contract and/or by the Course Coordinator including assessing course(s) taught for continuous improvement.

-Master's degree in mechanical engineering or a closely related field;
+Master's degree in Mechanical Engineering or a closely related field; and

 Solid verbal and written communications skills.